Armyworm Invasion: How to Deal With This Invasive Pest

 Fortunately, although armyworm outbreaks can be serious, typically their attacks are much smaller in scope.
-There are also environmental factors that keep this pest in check, such as weather, and natural enemy species like wasps and flies.
-Other predators, like ground beetles, birds, skunks and rodents also make a meal out of these pesky larvae.
+There are also environmental factors that keep this pest in checks, such as weather and natural enemy species like wasps and flies.
+Other predators, like ground beetles, birds, skunks, and rodents also make a meal out of these pesky larvae.

 And if all else fails, pest control and lawn treatment service like what Higher Ground Lawn Care & Lighting offers are more than substantial enough to effectively get rid of the armyworms.
 Best of all, the insecticide treatments will selectively control the armyworm invasion without harming the other, more beneficial insects that inhabit your yard.